What are Business Markets?

-- This is the foundation for understanding consumers and include ethnicity, age, income, gender, occupation, religion, nationality, social class, education, and social class.
+- This is the foundation for understanding consumers and includes ethnicity, age, income, gender, occupation, religion, nationality, social class, education, and social class.

 - These include consumer interests in a product such as how they intend to use it.

-- This entails the kind of lifestyle the customer lives, their interest, opinions, and attitudes as well as personal values.
+- This entails the kind of lifestyle the customer lives, their interests, opinions, attitudes, and personal values.